SharePoint and OneDrive have been used alternatively for basic data management that is both individual and business-related.

 This decision will also depend upon whether you want an on-premise solution or one over the cloud with the desired feature set.
 Office 365 offers a wide set of features over the cloud with capabilities of both OneDrive and SharePoint.
 On the other hand, SharePoint serves a cut-throat competition in offering a similar feature set in an on-premise solution.

 Both SharePoint and OneDrive are offered by Microsoft but are two different tools fundamentally.
-If your primary aim is to ensure file and data storage allowing occasional edits to it then you can go for OneDrive.
+If your primary aim is to ensure file and data storage allowing occasional edits, you can go for OneDrive.
 However, if you are looking forward to a team collaboration system that allows multiple team members to work simultaneously on a common data management system that allows them to read, edit and manage the data then SharePoint is the better option.
 To learn more about OneDrive and SharePoint, write in the comments section below.

 Pooja Mishra is an enthusiastic content writer working at Mindmajix.com.
 She writes articles on the trending IT-related topics, including Big Data, Business Intelligence, Cloud computing, AI & Machine learning, and so on.
 Her way of writing is easy to understand and informative at the same time.
 You can reach her on LinkedIn & Twitter.